Timber- Beam for Formwork and Scaffolding system

 ◆ Robust caps at the end of the girders protect against damages.

-- Q: Can steel formwork be used for industrial construction projects?
+- Q: Can steel formwork be customized for specific projects?

 Send your message to us